antonvmironov/rick-and-morty-app/system_design.md

 #### Features
 - `MySubjectFeature`: A namespace for shared functionality across types in this feature, and a central point for navigation.
-- `MySubjectView`: The `SwiftUI` view representing this feature.
+- `MySubjectFeature.FeatureView`: The `SwiftUI` view representing this feature.
-- `MySubjectStore`: A typealias for a swift-composable-architecture store specialized with `MySubjectReducer`.
+- `MySubjectFeature.FeatureStore`: A typealias for a swift-composable-architecture store specialized with `FeatureReducer`.
-- `MySubjectReducer`: The implementation of a swift-composable-architecture reducer, specialized with `MySubjectState` and `MySubjectAction`.
+- `MySubjectFeature.FeatureReducer`: The implementation of a swift-composable-architecture reducer, specialized with `FeatureState` and `FeatureAction`.
-- `MySubjectState`: The main actor-isolated state for this feature, including UI, navigation, and business logic.
+- `MySubjectFeature.FeatureState`: The main actor-isolated state for this feature, including UI, navigation, and business logic.
 Business state should focus on validation and UX process control, while complex tasks such as computation, I/O, and persistence should be delegated to a service layer.
-- `MySubjectAction`: (To be defined) Actions associated with this feature.
+- `MySubjectFeature.FeatureAction`: Actions associated with this feature.
+Each action is sent to reducer to produce state mutations and effects.

 #### Entity Representation Variants
 - `MySubjectDomainModel`: A sendable representation of the "MySubject" entity.
 Designed for unrestricted use in UI, *asynchronous* computation, and I/O.